gmc-code/PC-Python/docs/turtle/turtle_screen.rst

                 .. tab-item:: Q1

-                    Modify the code above to create the screen title "Turtle Race".
+                    Modify the code above to set the screen title to "Turtle Race".

                     .. code-block:: python